basu-10/nightcraft/app-artsy/README.md

 - URL validation: link and image fields must start with http:// or https://
 - Tabs contract: Bookmarks tab is visible only to the profile owner

-Because Curio is still in active development, schema changes may require recreating the local development PostgreSQL database.
+Because NEERA is still in active development, schema changes may require recreating the local development PostgreSQL database.

 ## Profile Tab Routes

-Curio now has real routes for the tabbed profile interface.
+NEERA now has real routes for the tabbed profile interface.

 - Public profile tabs:
   - GET /u/{username}